awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 ### Resource element<a name="policy-vars-resourceelement"></a>

 You can use a policy variable in the `Resource` element, but only in the resource portion of the ARN\.
-This portion of the ARN appears after the 5th colon \(:\)\.
-You can't use a variable to replace parts of the ARN before the 5th colon, such as the service or account\.
+This portion of the ARN appears after the fifth colon \(:\)\.
+You can't use a variable to replace parts of the ARN before the fifth colon, such as the service or account\.
 For more information about the ARN format, see [IAM ARNs](reference_identifiers.md#identifiers-arns)\.

 The following policy might be attached to a group\.
 It gives each of the users in the group full programmatic access to a user\-specific object \(their own "home directory"\) in Amazon S3\.